bkoz/3d-image-classification/README.md

 #### Server side configuration

+Perform the following steps using command line interface.

 ```
 cd 3d-image-classification/resources
 ```

-Login to an OpenShift cluster as a cluster administrator or use the (OpenShift Learning Portal)[https://learn.openshift.com]
+Login to an OpenShift cluster as a cluster administrator or use the [OpenShift Learning Portal](https://learn.openshift.com)

-Visit https://learn.openshift.com and near the the bottom choose the *OpenShift Playgrounds* course then *OpenShift 4.7 Playground* scenario.
+Visit https://learn.openshift.com and near the the bottom choose the **OpenShift Playgrounds** course then **OpenShift 4.7 Playground** scenario.

-Perform the following steps using command line interface.

 1) Create project called `ml-mon`
 ```